World of Commodore presentation

 different computer will at least verify that your issue is not with

-time).
+IRC itself.
 Or you can send an email

 to shadowm at lyonlabs dot org.
 Note:

 irc.swipnet.se has been reported to work well.

 - All debug and motd ("message of the day") output has been turned

 off to minimize screen rendering and scrolling.
 This should solve

 problems with geoLink being unable to keep up while the motd is

 being sent right after connection.